UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Methodology

 \section{Methodology}

-The aims of the study, outlined in the Introduction, will be achieved by quantifying the probability of qualification for the UEFA Champions League group stage via Monte-Carlo simulations.
-The two qualifying systems are known from Section~\ref{Sec3}, thus they can be simulated repeatedly if we have a prediction model for the outcome of the matches.
+The aims of the study will be achieved by quantifying the probability of qualification for the UEFA Champions League group stage via Monte-Carlo simulations.
+The two qualifying systems are known from Section~\ref{Sec4}, thus they can be simulated repeatedly once we have a prediction model for the outcome of the matches.

-For this purpose, the strengths of the teams are estimated by the Club Elo ratings, available at \url{http://clubelo.com/}.\footnote{~There is a parallel project at \url{http://elofootball.com/}, which also measures the strength of European clubs by the Elo method.
-However, its methodology remains more opaque, and historical data cannot be obtained straightforwardly.} The Elo rating is based on past results such that the same result against a stronger opponent has more value and the influence of a game decreases after new games are played \citep{vanEetveldeLey2019}.
+For this purpose, the strengths of the teams are estimated by the Football Club Elo Ratings, available at \url{http://clubelo.com/}.\footnote{~There is a parallel project at \url{http://elofootball.com/}, which also measures the strength of European clubs by the Elo method.
+However, its methodology remains more opaque, and historical data cannot be obtained straightforwardly.} The Elo rating is based on past results such that the same outcome against a stronger opponent has more value and the influence of a game decreases after new games are played \citep{vanEetveldeLey2019}.
 While there exists no single nor any official Elo rating for football clubs, Elo-inspired methods seem to outperform other measures with respect to forecasting power \citep{LasekSzlavikBhulai2013}.
-They have also been widely used in the academic literature \citep{HvattumArntzen2010, LasekSzlavikGagolewskiBhulai2016, CeaDuranGuajardoSureSiebertZamorano2020, Csato2020b}.
+They have also been widely used in the academic literature \citep{HvattumArntzen2010, LasekSzlavikGagolewskiBhulai2016, CeaDuranGuajardoSureSiebertZamorano2020}.

 The Elo ratings of \url{http://clubelo.com/} modify the standard Elo system by taking home advantage and goal difference into account.
 Furthermore, in two-legged matches, which are played in the Champions League qualification except for the preliminary round (launched in the 2018/19 season), the clubs are not necessarily interested in winning one match and perhaps losing the other, but they focus primarily on advancing to the next round.
-Therefore, the aggregated result over the two legs determines the total number of exchanged points, multiplied by the square root of 2 compared to a single game.
-Because the number of away goals scored is the tie-breaking rule if the aggregated scores are level, advancing due to away goals counts as a win by a half goal margin.
+Hence the aggregated result over the two legs determines the total number of exchanged points, multiplied by the square root of 2 compared to a single game.
+Until the 2020/21 season, the number of away goals scored was the tie-breaking rule if the aggregated scores were level, thus advancing due to away goals counts as a win by a half goal margin.